Xotabu4/protractor-element-extend/README.md

 [![Build Status](https://travis-ci.org/Xotabu4/protractor-element-extend.svg?branch=master)](https://travis-ci.org/Xotabu4/protractor-element-extend)
 # Protractor Page Fragments

-Simple module, that helps you build your own fragments, that are still ElementFinder objects, that brings awesome posibilities to your tests.
+Simple module, that helps you build your own page fragments, that are inherited from ElementFinder/ElementArrayFinder objects, that brings awesome posibilities to your ProtractorJS tests.

-Main purpose of this library is to allow easily create your own page fragments, which are still will be valid ElementFinders.

-Also, since version 2.0.0 ElementArrayFinder extension is supported as well!
-So now you can define own collection of custom fragments and additional methods!
+You might heard other names for this pattern: Page Components, Page Composition, HTML Elements, Custom WebElements, WebElement inheritance, Page Elements.
+This is all about the same.

 Installing
 ---------------------
+As any other NPM package:
 ```
 npm install protractor-element-extend --save-dev
 ```